Fazal-ur-Rehman (politician, born 1953): 2023 attack

-Mufti Abrar, the Fazal-ur-Rehman's spokesperson, stated that on 31 December 2023 the politician's convoy was fired upon from multiple sides at Yarik interchange in Dera Ismail Khan, Fazl-ur-Rehman's home city.
+Mufti Abrar, Fazal-ur-Rehman's spokesperson, stated that on 31 December 2023 the politician's convoy was fired upon from multiple sides at Yarik interchange in Dera Ismail Khan, Fazl-ur-Rehman's home city.
 While passing through DI Khan, the JUI-F chief's convoy was ambushed.
 In response to a question about his safety, he gave assurance that the veteran was in safe hands.
 President of the Pakistan Muslim League-Nawaz, Shehbaz Sharif, responded to the incident by denouncing the attack on Fazal-ur-Rehman's convoy and expressing relief over the politician's safety.

 On 5 December during a press appearance in Islamabad, the politician commented:

 "There is no police in Dera Ismail Khan, Tank, and Lakki Marwat.
 Can the polls be staged in this situation of unrest?".

 Condemning the attack on the JUI-F chief, party leader Hafiz Hamdullah termed the incident as a nefarious move to prevent the party from taking part in the electoral process.
 Taking note of the reports, the Interior secretary has requested a report on the event.
-“Miscreants will not be allowed to spread chaos and sow discord in the country,” said the spokesperson of the Ministry of Interior.
+"Miscreants will not be allowed to spread chaos and sow discord in the country," said the spokesperson of the Ministry of Interior.

 Views

 Fazal-ur-Rehman has been widely acknowledged as a "pragmatic" and "masterful" politician, earning praise from leading Pakistani journalists.
 Hamid Mir, Suhail Warraich, Saleem Safi, and Aniq Naji have commended his keen political acumen, referring to him as a "master at the art of politics."
 Wusatullah Khan has described him as the most brilliant politician of his time, while his legendary aptitude for deal-making and backdoor negotiations has solidified his influence across Pakistan's political landscape.

 Suhail Warraich has written that his ability to navigate complex political terrains ensures his continued relevance, regardless of shifting political tides.
-Nicholas Schmidle, an American journalist, claimed that he was the most "sophisticated" and "effective" politician in Pakistan’s political sphere.
+Nicholas Schmidle, an American journalist, claimed that he was the most "sophisticated" and "effective" politician in Pakistan's political sphere.
 He is also sometimes referred as to the "university of politics in Pakistan" alluding to the fact that he is unrivalled in his political skills.

 Taliban

-He is a supporter of the Taliban government in Afghanistan and has demanded for its international recognition.
+He is a supporter of the Taliban government in Afghanistan and has demanded its international recognition.
 Fazal-ur-Rehman led several anti-American protests and pro-Taliban rallies in the major cities of Pakistan following the war in Afghanistan in 2001.
 He criticized President of United States George W. Bush, and threatened to launch jihad against the United States if the bombings continued.
-He also criticized and warned President of the Pakistan Pervez Musharraf that he would be overthrown if he continued to support the War on Terror.
+He also criticized and warned President of the Pakistan Pervez Musharraf that he would be overthrown if he continued to support the war on terror.